wuangnguyen/Q.FilterBuilder/README.md

 // group.Groups.Add(nestedGroup);
 // group.Rules.Add(new FilterRule("Email", "is_not_null"));

-// OR build filters using JSON converter, this requires the additional Q.FilterBuilder.JsonConverter package
-// var json = "<json string from UI>";
-// var group = JsonSerializer.Deserialize<FilterGroup>(json, new JsonSerializerOptions
-// {
-//     Converters = { new QueryBuilderConverter() }
-// });

 // 3.
 Generate where clause
 var (whereClause, parameters) = _filterBuilder.BuildForEf(group); // see more example for other ORMs in the intergration tests project